mgblackwater/stevekinney.net/content/courses/testing/test-driven-development.md

+---
+title: Understanding Test-Driven Development
+description: A simple explanation of the steps in Test-Driven Development.
+modified: 2024-09-28T11:31:15-06:00
+---

 ## Understanding Test-Driven Development

 Test-Driven Developer (TDD) is way simpler than a lot of people want to make it sound.
 You basically follow these steps: